Design Museum Academy Young People Workshop

 • Requests for Carer tickets for Design Camps: Please email DMAcademy@designmuseum.org in advance if your child needs additional support.

 We ask all bookers to provide an emergency contact name and number.
-Please ensure that this person is available for the duration of the workshop
+Please ensure this person is available for the duration of the session

-If your child receives additional support in their formal education setting, you are welcome to bring a carer/additional adult at no cost, but we are unable to provide 1:1 support.
+If your child receives additional support in their education setting, you are welcome to bring a supporting adult with them at no extra cost.
+Please note that we are not able to provide one-to-one support ourselves

 What's On